Treneese/YouFlix/README.md

 # YouFlix

-## Created By Treneese Johnson, Ken Richlin, Shane Lee and Ibraham Younas
+## Created By Treneese Johnson, Ken Richlin, Shane Lee and Ibrahem Younas

 ## Get the latest version from our [Github Repo](https://github.com/Treneese/YouFlix)